 Quantum Workplace (the research firm behind the “Best Places to Work” programs in more than 40 metro areas) has identified five key factors that set companies with higher engagement scores apart from others.
 Such companies:

-- Set a clear, compelling direction that empowers each employee.
+- Have a clear and compelling vision that motivates each employee.

-- Maintain a focus on career growth and development.
+- Maintain a focus on employee career growth and progress.

 - Provide employee benefits that demonstrate a strong commitment to employee well-being.

-Progress, contributing to the business, development, recognition, empowerment, purpose, trust and autonomy factors often show up in survey findings as issues that affect engagement.
+Progress, development, recognition, empowerment, purpose, trust and autonomy factors often show up in survey findings as issues that affect engagement.
 The challenge: identifying factors that are right for your business—and managing them.
 Giving people the opportunity to do what they do best fosters engagement at the company.
-Good job fit has translated into lower-than-industry-average turnover and a connection with customers.
+Good job fit has translated into lower-than-industry-average turnover and a better connect with customers.

 Employee engagement matters a great deal, not only to HR professionals but also to business leaders because employee engagement directly affects a company’s financial health and profitability.
-Hence employee engagement strategies should be one of the things that are foremost in creating an HR plan for an organization.
+Hence employee engagement strategies should be given preeminence when creating an HR plan for an organization.